Maaxed/Annotated/README.md

 }
 ```

-Finally running ``./gradlew eclipseJdtApt eclipseFactorypath`` will configure eclipse to use the annotation processor.
+Finally running ``./gradlew eclipseJdtApt eclipseJdt eclipseFactorypath`` will configure eclipse to use the annotation processor.